CrypticSignal/video-quality-metrics/README.md

 Clone this repository.
 Then, navigate to the root of this repository in your terminal and run `pip install -r requirements.txt --upgrade`.
 VQM is now ready to be used.

-If you would like to test VQM without using your own video(s), you can use the videos in the `example_videos` folder.
+If you would like to test VQM without using your own video(s), you can use the videos in the `test_videos` folder.

 To test **No Transcoding Mode**, you can run:
 ```
-python main.py -ntm -i example_videos/Seeking_30_480_1050.mp4 -tv example_videos/Seeking_10_288_375.mp4 -s 720x480
+python main.py -ntm -i test_videos/Seeking_30_480_1050.mp4 -tv test_videos/Seeking_10_288_375.mp4 -s 720x480
 ```
 _Note: `-s 720x480` was necessary to scale the transcoded video to match the resolution of the original video (720x480) before calculating VMAF scores.
 This is the best practice as per Netflix's tech blog.
 Here is a quote from [their blog](https://netflixtechblog.com/vmaf-the-journey-continues-44b51ee9ed12):_